 #1 Use social media to stay in touch with participants.

 - Post highlights of particular parts of your digital event.

 - Create and moderate a group in which attendees can exchange information, thoughts, and meet other participants.

-- Thank every person that was part of your event - from organizers, supporters, and speakers, to guests and audience members.
+- Use thank you email after webinar - Thank every person that was part of your event - from organizers, supporters, and speakers, to guests and audience members.

 - Send extra materials or some kind of a gift to show your appreciation.

 - Ask for feedback.